Skip to main content

 Definition

-eIDAS interoperability refers to the mutual recognition of digital identities and electronic signatures between EU Member States, as mandated by the eIDAS regulation (Articles 6 and 25).
-A qualified certificate issued by a trust service provider (TSP) listed on the trust list of a Member State is automatically recognised as valid in all other Member States — without any additional steps.
-This interoperability covers the AES and QES levels. eIDAS 2.0 (EU 2024/1183) extends this mechanism to the EUDI Wallet, planned for 2026.
+eIDAS interoperability refers to the mutual recognition of digital identities and electronic signatures between EU Member States, as required by the eIDAS regulation (articles 6 and 25).
+A qualified certificate issued by a trusted service provider (TSP) listed on the trust list of one Member State is automatically recognized as valid in all other Member States — without further action.
+This interoperability covers the AES and QES levels.
+The eIDAS 2.0 regulation (EU 2024/1183) extends this mechanism to the EUDI wallet (European Digital Identity Wallet), expected in 2026.

 Ready to put these concepts into practice?